GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

 ## Task 6: Update Your Bot to Intercept the `event` Activity

 1. Open the **app.js** file and add the following event listener registration which will be called when user clicks in an article's title.
-This method will search for article's titles in the **Knowledge Base** with the string requested and then send the result to user in the **Web Chat Control**.
-Click [here](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.universalbot.html#on) for more information about the `on` event listener.
+This method will search for article's title in the **Knowledge Base** with the string requested and then send the result to user in the **Web Chat Control**.

     ``` javascript
     bot.on(`event`, function (event) {